debug45/PermissionWizard/README.md

 descriptionLabel.text = "Please allow access to your \(permission.contextName)" // speech recognition
 ```

-Please do not forget that icons are available only if the `Icons` component of **PermissionWizard** is installed (CocoaPods) or enabled (Carthage).
+Keep in mind that icons are available only if the `Icons` component of **PermissionWizard** is installed (CocoaPods) or enabled (Carthage).

 **PermissionWizard** provides icons without rounding and borders.
-If you want to get the design like in iOS system preferences use the following code:
+If you want to get the design like in iOS system preferences, use the following code:

 ```swift
 imageView.layer.cornerRadius = 7